qmk/qmk_firmware/docs/features/combo.md

 Defining `EXTRA_SHORT_COMBOS` combines a combo's internal state into just one byte.
 This can, in some cases, save some memory.
 If it doesn't, no point using it.
 If you do, you also have to make sure you don't define combos with more than 6 keys.

-Processing combos has two buffers, one for the key presses, another for the combos being activated.
+Processing combos has two buffers: one for the key presses, and another for the combos being activated.
 Use the following options to configure the sizes of these buffers:

 | Define                              | Default                                              |
 |-------------------------------------|------------------------------------------------------|